-Take Me Home is a program that was developed by the Pensacola, Florida Police Department for people who may need special assistance if they are alone or in times of emergency.
-This kind of assistance may be required if the person is unable to speak or properly identify themselves, or if they become disoriented or act in a manner that could be misinterpreted by first responders.
+Take Me Home is an information sharing program originally developed by the Pensacola (FL) Police Department, and it is intended for residents of any age who repeatedly become lost and need special assistance.
+The information shared and assistance provided may be necessary if the person becomes lost or disoriented and is unable to speak, properly identify themselves, or might act in a manner that could be misinterpreted by first responders.

 The program includes a current digital picture, demographic information and caregiver contacts.
 If a person enrolled in Take Me Home is encountered by a police officer, the officer can query an in-house database searching by name or by the person’s physical description.
 Once the individual’s Take Me Home information has been located, the officer can appropriately assist the person.
 The system also works in reverse: if a loved one goes missing, the subject’s picture and description are immediately available to responding officers.